Cray-HPE/docs-csm/operations/network/management_network/aruba/hostname.md

-# Configure Hostnames
+# Hostname

 A hostname is a human-friendly name used to identify a device.
-An example of a hostname could be the name "Test."
+An example of a hostname could be the name `test`.

 ## Configuration commands